LearningKijo/KQL/KQL-XDR-Hunting/XDR-SIEM-Detection/XDR-SIEM-AttackTechniques-Query-Repository/20220712-MSSecurityBlog-AiTM-HuntingQueries.md

 # From cookie theft to BEC: Attackers use AiTM phishing sites as entry point to further financial fraud
+> [!Note]
+> ***AiTM - "adversary-in-the-middle"*** - In AiTM phishing, attackers deploy a proxy server between a target user and the website the user wishes to visit (that is, the site the attacker wishes to impersonate).
+> Such a setup allows the attacker to steal and intercept the target’s password and the session cookie that proves their ongoing and authenticated session with the website.
+> Note that this is not a vulnerability in MFA; since AiTM phishing steals the session cookie, the attacker gets authenticated to a session on the user’s behalf, regardless of the sign-in method the latter uses.

+When an attacker uses a stolen session cookie, the “SessionId” attribute in the AADSignInEventBeta table will be identical to the SessionId value used in the authentication process against the phishing site.
+Use this query to search for cookies that were first seen after OfficeHome application authentication (as seen when the user authenticated to the AiTM phishing site) and then seen being used in other applications in other countries :
 ```kusto
 let OfficeHomeSessionIds =
 AADSignInEventsBeta